 Historical/Social/Cultural Geography: Six half-credit courses (i.e., 3.0 FCE), one half-credit of which must be the core course (GGR1110H).
 At least one half-credit course must be and as many as three half-credit courses may be taken in other departments.

-Spatial Information Systems: Four half credit courses (i.e., 2.0 FCE), one half-credit of which must be the core course (GGR1200H).
+Spatial Information Systems: Three half credit courses (i.e., 1.5 FCE), one half-credit of which must be the core course (GGR1200H).
 At least one half-credit course must be taken in geography or from an approved listing of courses available from the department.
-At least one half-credit course must be and as many as two half-credit courses may be taken in other departments.
+One half-credit course may be taken in other departments.
 Students who have completed the core course (GGR1200H) at the master’s level may take an alternative geography course, approved by the supervisor and Associate Chair, Graduate.

 During the second term of the first year, the student and supervisor will assemble a Supervisory Committee.